chitwan27/Graphing-YT/README.md

 ## Notes & Discoveries

 * Youtube API limit for fetching subscriptions of a user stops at 997 channels.
-* Community detection is good for realizing the local structure of the network.
+* Community detection is good for realizing the local structure of the network but not global.